SurAyush/DocsNexus--Pandas/Readme.md

 4. **Query Rephrasing**
    Before retrieval, a local/cloud LLM rephrases user queries into more precise technical prompts.

-5. **Semantic Retrieval + Generation**
+5. **Semantic Retrieval**
-   The rephrased query is used to retrieve relevant docs, and an LLM generates a contextual response.
+   The rephrased query is used to retrieve relevant docs using MIPS algorithm internally by Weaviate.

+6. **Cross-Encoder Reranking**
+   A cross-encoder BERT based model is used to rerank the retrieved documents before passing the top-k documents ahead.

+7. **Generator**
+   A local/cloud LLM is used to answer the query given the top-k relevant documents and the query.

 ---